gravitational/teleport/docs/4.4/preview/teleport-application-access.md

 #### Update DNS

-In the above config example, I've a range of Applications with `public_addr`, these need to be setup with DNS using an `A, CNAME or AAAA` record point to the IP of the Teleport Proxy Server.
+In the above config example, I've configured a range of applications with `public_addr`.
+Each of these needs to be set up in DNS using an `A`, `CNAME` or `AAAA` record pointing to the IP of the Teleport Proxy server.

 For the beta, we would recommend using a wildcard cert for TLS.
 You can also use an individual certificate on the Teleport Main process using the new `https_keypairs` option.